reserve-protocol/protocol/docs/collateral.md

 ### Token rewards should be claimable.

-Protocol contracts that hold an asset for any significant amount of time are all able to call `claimRewards()` on the ERC20 itself (previously on the asset/collateral plugin via delegatecall).
-The erc20 or its wrapper contract should include whatever logic is necessary to claim rewards from all relevant defi protocols.
+Protocol contracts that hold an asset for any significant amount of time must be able to call `claimRewards()` on the ERC20 itself (previously on the asset/collateral plugin via delegatecall).
+The erc20 should include whatever logic is necessary to claim rewards from all relevant defi protocols.
 These rewards are often emissions from other protocols, but may also be something like trading fees in the case of UNIV3 collateral.
 To take advantage of this:

-- `claimRewards()` must claim all rewards that may be earned by holding the asset ERC20 and send them to the holder.
+- `claimRewards()` must claim all rewards that may be earned by holding the asset ERC20 and send them to the holder, in the correct proportions based on amount of time held.
 - The `RewardsClaimed` event should be emitted for each token type claimed.

 ### Smaller Constraints